 Who wouldn’t love a dock be it small, large or a complex one with design innovations?
 A dock brings you closer to nature and life around you and sets your house apart in design and style.
 Today we will consider what it takes to build a dock and what steps you have to keep in mind when constructing your dock.

 Types of docks

 Before we get into the nitty-gritty of dock building and maintenance, what types exist out there?
 Are there options you should try?
 Let’s find out:

-this type of dock is anchored to your shoreline, and it is supported by floating units also called pontoons.
+This type of dock is anchored to your shoreline, and it is supported by floating units also called pontoons.
 This type of dock is the most popular and versatile with dock lovers.
 This is due to the easiness to buy the materials, install it, configure it, and in a nutshell, get it constructed.
 The floating dock comes in handy due to the flexible nature that allows you to remove and reconstruct it.
 However, the floating dock has its draw backs.
 One of this is the lack of stability which is a crucial feature of it.
 A lot of people got uncomfortable and scared at the idea of walking on a floating dock because its movement is dependent on the waves and footstep.
-This isn’t the definition of stability though it is not tippy.
+This isn’t the definition of stability though it is not tipsy.

 They are the most permanent and expensive kind of docks to construct.
 The method of construction of a pier primarily fits cribs that are similar to crates.
 The creation of cribs requires using mostly treated timbers that are placed with repeated spacing in the lake and filled with rocks.
 These cribs serve as a permanent anchor for the dock upper structure and walkways.
 Crib docks provide the most integrity and strength.